gregurco/jobeet-tutorial/docs/days/day-6.md

 As the code returns a collection of jobs, let’s move the code to the repository, that is part of model layer.
 For that we will need to create a custom `repository` class for Job entity and to add the query to that class.

+At this point, you may have a question - what is this Repository class anyway?
+Repository is a pattern, a common solution to the well know problem.
+It has been around for quite some time and was popularizer around 90's by people like Martin Forwler and Eric Evans.
+If you try to describe it briefly it can get quite complex.
+For now think of it as just another layer of abstraction above the Entity that contains all the useful methods to work with database.
+If you are still curious about Repository pattern continue to learn [here][4]

 Open `src/Entity/Job.php` and modify `@ORM\Entity` annotation to specify the repository class for this entity:

 ```php